patricklafrance/wmfnext-shell/README.md

 yarn add wmfnext-shell
 ```

-If you wish to include remote modules loaded at runtime using [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) also execute the following command at the root of the projects workspaces (host and remote modules):
+If you wish to include remote modules also execute the following command at the root of the projects workspaces (host and every remote module):

 ```bash
 yarn add wmfnext-remote-loader